MoSav3/Mohamed_BlueStampPortfolio/index.md

 Gesture controlled robot
-Imagine commanding a robot with just a wave of your hand—no buttons, no remotes, just pure intuitive control.
+Imagine commanding a robot with just a tilt of your hand—no buttons, no remotes, just pure intuitive control.
 This robot turns your gestures into an extraordinary interactive experience.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |